 By completing the dual certification program and passing certification exams, you will be eligible for initial certification in early childhood education and education for young children with disabilities in New York.

-Learn more about the University of Mount Saint Vincent’s online MS in Early Childhood Education and Special Education (Dual Certification Birth-Grade 2) program.
+Learn more about the University of Mount Saint Vincent’s online MS Childhood Education (Grades 1 to 6) and Special Education (All Grades – PreK to Grade 12) Dual Certification program.